messente/messente-api-php/docs/Api/ContactsApi.md

 > object addContactToGroup($groupId, $phone)

-Adds a contact to a group.
+Adds a contact to a group

 ### Example